gn0meavp/AVPStateMachine/README.md

 # AVPStateMachine
-Implementation of State Machine in Objective-C
+Implementation of Finite-state Machine in Objective-C

+# Features
+* States inherited from the basic State class
+* Transitions use for connecting States by the coming Events
+* Special States for start and completion (success, failure or cancel)
+* Cancellation supports for any State

+# Usage

-## Sample of Usage
+## Demo

-See AVPStateMachineConsoleDemo project for sample
+See AVPStateMachineConsoleDemo project as a sample

+## Examples